-SB 1 establishes specific requirements for Solano County to properly expend the new revenues and to make project expenditures more transparent to the public, including annual reporting and life cycle analysis to gage the success of the new measure.
+SB 1 establishes specific requirements for Solano County to properly expend the new revenues for road infrastructure and to make project expenditures clear to the public, including annual reporting and life cycle analysis to gauge the success of the new measure.
 The CTC adopted guidelines to assist agencies with implementation of SB 1.
 Based on the law and CTC's guidelines, it is understood that: